uclaml/RayS/README.md

 # Model Robustness: ADBD Leaderboard

-We tested the robustness of recently proposed robust models which are trained on the CIFAR-10 dataset with the maximum L_inf norm perturbation strength  `epsilon=0.031` (8/255)
+We tested the robustness of recently proposed robust models which are trained on the CIFAR-10 dataset with the maximum L_inf norm perturbation strength  `epsilon=0.031` (8/255).
+The robustness is evaluated on the entire CIFAR-10 testset (10000 examples).

 **Note**:
-* Ranking is based on the ADBD (average decision boundary distance) metric.
+* Ranking is based on the ADBD (average decision boundary distance) metric under RayS attack with the default query limit set as 40000.
+Reducing the query limit will accelerate the process but may lead to inaccurate ADBD value.
+For fast checking purpose, we recommend evaluating on subset of CIFAR-10 testset (e.g., 1000 examples).
 * `*` denotes model using extra data for training.
 * `Robust Acc (RayS)` represents robust accuracy under RayS attack for L_inf norm perturbation strength `epsilon=0.031` (8/255).
 For truly robust models, this value could be larger than the reported value (using white-box attacks) due to the hard-label limitation.
 For the current best robust accuracy evaluation, please refers to [AutoAttack](https://github.com/fra31/auto-attack), which uses an ensemble of four white-box/black-box attacks.
 * `ADBD` represents our proposed Average Decision Boundary Distance metric, which is independent to the perturbation strength `epsilon`.
 It reflects the overall model robustness through the lens of decision boundary distance. `ADBD` can be served as a complement to the traditional robust accuracy metric.
 Furthermore, `ADBD` only depends on hard-label output and can be adopted for cases where back-propgation or even soft-labels are not available.